 “Will our troops get back here before the first wave of the Fire Nation army reaches our borders?” an Air Nation general asked.

 “That is looking increasingly unlikely,” and Elder said.
 The hall began to buzz at his words, and he waved a hand to silence them.
 “We should be able to hold them off, if only for a little while.
 We may lose some ground, but not much, before our troops get here.”

-“And what then?” one of Kai’s generals asked.
+“And what then?” one of Solana’s generals asked.
 “We cannot win, we do not have enough men.”

 “We can withstand a siege, for some time,” an Elder said.

-“And you do have us,” Kai said, motioning to himself and his fellow Head Shifters.
+“And you do have us,” Solana said, motioning to herself and her fellow Head Shifters.
 “We may not be able to tip the scales, but we can surely help some.”

 “Ehm, yes, about that,” the head Elder said, picking up a scroll.
 He unrolled it, scanning it for something, then looked up, nose wrinkled.
-“There is a Princess Lexa of the Fire Nation here?”
+“There is a Jineh Lim of the Fire Nation here?”

-Savannah looked around and saw Lexa stepping out from the crowd of nobles.
-She looked like she was brimming with pent up energy.
+Brynna looked around and saw Jineh stepping out from the crowd of nobles.
+He looked like he was brimming with pent up energy.
 “Here, my lord.”